ashiazed/kafka-wikimedia-recent-changes-demo/README.md

 # Kafka producer/consumer demo

-An example of a Kafka producer that sends Wikimedia recent chnages to a topic, and a consumer that indexes the data into Elasticsearch
+An example of a Kafka producer that sends Wikimedia recent changes to a topic, and a consumer that indexes the data into Elasticsearch

 Bring up the containers